-In the article “Houston we have contact!” we talked about the first three steps to take in designing and implementing your contact strategy.
+In the article “Houston we have contact!” we talked about the first three steps to take in designing and implementing your customer contact strategy.
 Whilst these are all necessary steps, they are still “tactical”.
 What we mean by this is that these steps are required to stop you hemorrhaging, but at the same time they are just the first aid not the cure.
 In order to implement the right contact strategy you need to stand back and understand where you are headed.
 What is the ideal experience that you are aiming to create for your customers?
 What is your Customer Vision?
 Then, what contact strategy do you need to make this come to life?

 Most of you will have heard of “Mission, Vision and Goals” which is usually some statement about the performance of your company and how you will go about achieving that.
 From a customers’ point of view, however, that is just arrogant self-interest on the part of a company.
 It does little for your customer and they are not interested in it.
 A Customer Vision describes a better world for your customers where they can achieve more and describes how your company can uniquely help them to do this.
 The Customer Vision is your purpose beyond profit and is about making your customers’ lives better.
 This is why an important part of creating the Customer Vision is to get your customers’ input.
 We suggest that you need to collaborate with your customers for innovation, product and service design, policy setting and promise statements that will make the Customer Vision tangible.
 When the Customer Vision is clear then defining all other strategies, not just your contact strategy, becomes much easier.